tejpochiraju/mongoose-os-docker/README.md

 # Known Issues
 - The serial port *might* switch if you disconnect and reconnect the development board on the host.
 In this case you will have to exit the container and restart it with the right device binding.
+- Known issues with Kalam32 board from Protocentral - `mos config-get` fails - but this could be an issue with the FTDI